rlucioni/recovery/process-book.md

     <img src="http://i.imgur.com/fZB95N7.png">
 </div>

+Note that the layout is pseudo-responsive, grabbing the width and height of the user's browser window on load.
+These measurements are used to scale the visualization appropriately such that it fits into the window perfectly without requiring the user (presumably on desktop) to scroll.

 ##### Choropleth Map #####

 We chose to tackle the choropleth map first.
 We decided to create a choropleth map of the entire United States, colored by county.
 Here is our first pass embedded within the visualization layout, colored by percent of listings with price reductions.
 We're using a 9-hue yellow-green (YlGn) color palette taken from Cynthia Brewer's [ColorBrewer](http://colorbrewer2.org/); lighter yellows indicate a lower percentage of price reductions, while darker greens indicate a greater percentage of price reductions.